Remnant2Toolkit/remnant2toolkit-data-package/README.md

-# @remnant2toolkit-archtypes
+# @remnant2toolkit-data-package

-A consumable package containing information on Remnant 2 archtypes.
+A consumable package containing information and helper functions for working with Remnant 2 data.